-Generally speaking, the practical issues raised by a technology can either be intrinsic to the technology itself (i.e., inseparable from how it works) or extrinsic (i.e., emerging from its use in different contexts, from the resulting relationship that humans have with it, from how the technology impacts society at a number of levels, like economic, psychological, environmental, etc., and from their intended goals).
+Generally speaking, the practical issues raised by a technology can be intrinsic or extrinsic.
+Intrinsic issues are inseparable from how the technology itself works.
+Extrinsic issues are those emerging from a technology's deployment and use in different contexts, including those raised by the resulting relationship between humans and the relevant technology, such technology's impacts on society and the legitimacy of its intended goals.

 We propose that the practical issues arising from biologically inspired AI, including brain-inspired AI, can be organized in terms of (at least) the following main levels: